Best Honey for Coffee

 Clover Honey

 The most accessible mild honey for daily coffee use.
 Its neutral sweetness adds just the right amount of sweetness without introducing competing flavors.
+Particularly well-suited to espresso-based drinks—it integrates cleanly with steamed milk.
 Affordable enough for daily use without feeling wasteful.

 A squeeze bottle of clover honey is the most convenient format for daily coffee use.
 One squeeze replaces one sugar packet.